 A world where all young children have the opportunity to live life to the fullest.

-The Children’s Center empowers young children with special needs and their families to reach their full
+The Children’s Center empowers young children with special needs and their families to reach their full potential.

 1. Evidenced-Based, Early Interventions